jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 }
 ```

-I suppose you could also use a while loop with a counter if you **really** wanted to, but don't do that unless you have a **really** good reason.
+You could also use a while loop with a counter if you wanted, but don't do that unless you have a **really** good reason.

 ## Array Methods